 What is that power?
 It’s the latitude and longitude coordinates of the smartphone that are being passed back to mobile apps and advertising companies who track that information.
 The power comes from consumers who are able to make decisions about where they want to eat with a few quick taps into Yelp, Instagram and Open Table.
 It’s the searches that a consumer will conduct on the run while they are shopping.
 Finally, it’s the points of interaction the consumer takes while they wait, and they get onto Facebook, Twitter and Pinterest to share a story, place a comment, or watch a video.
 At all these points there are opportunities for your business to interject, communicate a message, provide value and make your marketing as smart and sophisticated as the work that enterprise marketers do.

-The lattitude and longitude marketing is straight forward.
+The latitude and longitude marketing is a straight forward part of geo-location advertising.
 In Verve, or another partner develop a radius targeting, say a mile around a location where your consumer shops.
 Place a pin, and serve ads to all the people in that geo-radius.
 When they go onto a mobile app and get an ad, we want your business’ ad to be seen.
 This all becomes much more valuable than standard advertising because you can send very specific messages to people because you know where they are right now.
 This is precision marketing, and it’s scalable.
 Marketers are replicating that targeting across the country, the state or the city.
 For a quick service restaurant there are ads being served right now to people who visit competitive restaurants.
 Using geo-aware create your ads speak to the opportunity available to the consumer: a map with a location to your restaurant that shows the exact distance between where the consumer is right now, and the store address.

 Social messaging is key, and very different from social advertising.
 This is ensuring that people are posting content about your business, and tagging your business in those posts, as an element of social proof.
 For restaurants, as an example, the key here is to post your own social messaging on sites like Instagram, Facebook, Twitter and Yelp.
 It’s then working with influencers who have social reach and that tag their food pictures to your owned social media accounts.